 By relative references, we mean references that change when the formula is copied to another cell.
 An absolute reference, on the other hand, does not change when copied.
 Absolute references can usually be identified by a dollar symbol before the row number or column letter.
 For example, $B$2 is an absolute cell reference.

-When you copy these formulae into a separate sheet or a cell that is far away from the original cell range, the formulas are adjusted to refer to cells within similar distance to the new cells.
+When you copy these formulae into a separate sheet or a cell far from the original cell range, the formulas are adjusted to refer to cells within a similar distance to the new cells.